Establish, then Automate your Standard Operating Procedures

 Standard Operating Procedures (SOPs), first adopted by the railroad industry in an effort to prevent literal train wrecks, have become widely embraced by many businesses that wish to avoid figurative train wrecks.
-It's safe to say that every business (except perhaps a sole proprietorship) stands to benefit from formalizing their standard operating procedures (SOPs).
-Here is a great working definition of SOPs:
+It's safe to say that every business (except perhaps a sole proprietorship) stands to benefit from formalizing its standard operating procedures (SOPs).
+Here is a working definition of SOPs:

 SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They are also known as standing operating procedures.

 Obviously, SOPs need to be documented with written procedures or flowcharts.
 Some SOPs are also supported with video instructions.
 Every SOP includes the following information elements:

 - The purpose of the SOP